 Specialized drilling can be defined as any drilling project that, by virtue of its scope, technical complexity, or location, creates significant barriers to entry for smaller drilling companies.
 This includes, for example, deep-hole drilling, directional drilling, and mobilizations to remote locations or high altitudes.
-Because significant ore bodies are getting more difficult to find, the Company expects specialized drilling services to progressively fuel future growth and the Company believes these skills will be in greater demand over time.
+Given that significant deposits are increasingly challenging to find, with more recent discoveries located in remote regions, the Company anticipates that specialized drilling services will continue to fuel future growth and that demand for these skills will further increase over time.

 Conventional drilling tends to be more affected by the industry cycle, as the barriers to entry are not as significant as with specialized drilling.
 This part of the industry is highly fragmented and has numerous competitors.
-Because the Company offers only limited differentiation in this sector, it is not its priority for investment.
+Because the Company offers only limited differentiation in this sector, it is not its primary focus.